 In FIRST Tech Challenge (FTC), students learn to think like engineers.
 Teams design, build, and code robots to compete in an alliance format against other teams.
 Robots are built from a reusable platform, powered by Android technology, and can be coded using a variety of levels of Java-based programming.

-FTC is typically open high schoolers, but students in Grades 7-12 can apply.
+FTC is typically open to high schoolers, but students in Grades 7-12 can apply.
 Teams consist of up to 15 students.

 FIRST Robotics Competition